zine-eddine303/obsidian-notes/Thoughts/Personal.md

 ---
 plan to divide my time:
+### if I don't have a website to deliver:
 6.30: wake up, pray, breakfast
 7.00: work on a new website
-9.00: make script and pitch to a prospect if there's one, or work on portfolio 11.00: learn about marketing and selling
-12.30: lunch and rest
+9.00: make script and pitch to a prospect if there's one, or work on portfolio 11.00: learn about marketing, selling and cold calling 12.30: lunch and rest
-13.30:
+13.30: find prospects